 The most comfortable bed ever slept on but most surprising was waking up with no back pain!”Samuel W.

-The Casper Wave is a memory foam mattress that offers stellar pressure relief and spine alignment with its five-layer support system.
-This design mirrors the natural shape of your body at 33 specifically targeted points to give you a restorative night’s sleep.
+You may not think you can find a memory foam mattress that’s firm, but the Cocoon mattress proves that you can.
+The Cocoon Chill is a memory foam mattress that offers stellar pressure relief and spine alignment with its three-layer support system.
+The middle layer personalizes your firmness level to give you a restorative night’s sleep.

-This mattress is even endorsed by the American Chiropractic Association (ACA), so you can be sure you’ll get a good night’s sleep on the Wave and wake with no back pain.
+This firm bed utilizes foam layers and a phase change cover for cooling and breathability.
+The firm middle layer adds firm support to keep your spinal alignment nearly perfect, so you can be sure you’ll get a good night’s sleep on the Wave and wake with no back pain.

 No more achy backs in the morning!”Bethany